-TRIUMF's Science Week will be held at TRIUMF from July 6th to 11th, 2015.
-It includes the 4th International ARIEL Science Workshop, the TRIUMF Users' Group Annual General Meeting, the EEC meetings for Molecular & Materials Science and Subatomic Physics, and a Public Lecture by Chris Jillings (SNOLAB) at Science World (Telus World of Science).
+TRIUMF's Science Week will be held at TRIUMF from July 18th to 23rd, 2016.
+It includes the collaborartion meetings, the TRIUMF Users' Group Annual General Meeting, the 5th International ARIEL Science Workshop, the Subatomic Physics Experiments Evaluation Committee Meeting (SAP-EEC).

-The registration cost for any or all of these events is $25, which includes the public lecture at Science World (Telus World of Science), including a reception, the coffee breaks during the AGM and ARIEL Science Workshop, and the BBQ at TRIUMF on Wednesday evening.
+The registration cost for any or all of these events is $40, which includes the coffee breaks during the TUG AGM and ARIEL Science Workshop, and the BBQ at TRIUMF on Wednesday evening.

 A list of Science Week participants can be found here.